-41.1 Should it become necessary to suspend the race because the circuit is blocked by an accident or because weather or other conditions make it dangerous to continue, the Clerk of the Course will order red flags to be shown at all marshal posts and the abort lights to be shown at the Line.

-41.2 When the signal is given, overtaking is forbidden, the pit exit will be closed and all cars must proceed slowly to the red flag line where they must stop in staggered formation.
-If the leading car on the track is not at the front of the line, any cars between it and the red flag line will be waved off to complete another lap before the race is resumed.

-41.3 Any cars unable to return to the grid as a result of the track being blocked will be brought back when the track is cleared and will be arranged in the order they occupied before the race was suspended.

-41.4 The order of the cars will be determined according to the positions they occupied at the end of the circuit section covered before the decision to suspend the race was taken.
-All such cars will then be permitted to resume the race.

-41.5 The Safety Car will then be driven to the front of the line of cars behind the red flag line.

-Whilst the race is suspended:

-- neither the race nor the timekeeping system will stop; - cars may be worked on once they have stopped behind the red flag line or entered the pits, but any such work must not impede the resumption of the race; - refuelling and/or removing of fuel is forbidden; - only competitor personnel and officials will be permitted on the grid.

-41.6 Cars may enter the pit lane when the race is suspended, but a drive-through penalty will be imposed on any driver who enters the pit lane or whose car is pushed from the grid to the pit lane after the race has been suspended.
-Any car which was in the pit entry or pit lane when the race was suspended will not incur a penalty.

-41.7 All cars in the pit lane will be permitted to leave the pits once the race has been resumed, but any which were in the pit entry or pit lane when the race was suspended will be released before any others.
+- 41.1 Should it become necessary to suspend the race because the circuit is blocked by an accident or because weather or other conditions make it dangerous to continue, the Clerk of the Course will order red flags to be shown at all marshal posts and the abort lights to be shown at the Line. - 41.2 When the signal is given, overtaking is forbidden, the pit exit will be closed, and all cars must proceed slowly to the red flag line where they must stop in staggered formation.
+If the leading car on the track is not at the front of the line, any cars between it and the red flag line will be waved off to complete another lap before the race is resumed. - 41.3 Any cars unable to return to the grid as a result of the track being blocked will be brought back when the track is cleared and will be arranged in the order they occupied before the race was suspended. - 41.4 The order of the cars will be determined according to the positions they occupied at the end of the circuit section covered before the decision to suspend the race was taken.
+All such cars will then be permitted to resume the race. - 41.5 The Safety Car will then be driven to the front of the line of cars behind the red flag line.
+Whilst the race is suspended: - neither the race nor the timekeeping system will stop, however the length of the suspension will be added to the race duration up to a maximum total race time of 45 minutes for the Qualifying Race and 50 minutes for the main race; - cars may be worked on once they have stopped behind the red flag line or entered the pits, but any such work must not impede the resumption of the race; - refueling and/or removing of fuel is forbidden; - only competitor personnel and officials will be permitted on the grid. - 41.6 Cars may enter the pit lane when the race is suspended, but a drive-through penalty will be imposed on any driver who enters the pit lane or whose car is pushed from the grid to the pit lane after the race has been suspended.
+Any car which was in the pit entry or pit lane when the race was suspended will not incur a penalty. - 41.7 All cars in the pit lane will be permitted to leave the pits once the race has been resumed, but any which were in the pit entry or pit lane when the race was suspended will be released before any others.
 Subject to the above, any car intending to resume the race from the pit exit may do so in the order in which they got there under their own power, unless another car was unduly delayed.